Maxxxel/SkylordsReborn/tutorial/CustomModelTutorial.md

 5. Export as glb 2.0.
 6. Open the file in Skylords Reborn Suite and hit Export.
 7. Add the newly created *.drs file and the corresponding *.dds image files to the target folder.
-8. Be sure to add the new model to the *.cff.
+8. Be sure to add the new model to the *.cff file.

 ## Animated Models (Units) ##